noahehall/theBookOfNoah/0current/aws/0microservices.md

   - can be used as a step function state machine task
     - inputs from state machines will be in `event.input.poop`

+- perhaps shouldnt be used
+  - extreme real-time responses
+  - complex compute: with high memory/long run times
 - limits

   - 15 min max execution time